Sunscreen ABC for sensitive and problem skin

-What happens in the skin when it is exposed to sunlight?
+What happens in your skin when it’s exposed to sunlight?

 There are two types of UV light: ultraviolet A (UVA) and ultraviolet B (UVB).
 UVA impacts skin aging, while UVB causes sunburn.
-When exposed to sunlight, melanin is produced by the melanocytes to protect the skin, causing the skin to darken.
-When this happens, you have a tan.
+When exposed to sunlight melanin is produced by the melanocytes to protect the skin, causing skin to darken.
+When this happens, you get a tan.

-Melanin is one of the fundamental defense mechanisms of our whole body; it is there for reason.
-It protects the skin from UV radiation, and is therefore crucial for our existence.
-Melanin also produces vitamin D, which is important for calcium absorption - healthy bones, although supplement is often recommended.
-People with light skin have less melanin, therefore burn easier.
+Melanin is one of the fundamental defence mechanisms of our body; it’s there for reason.
+It protects skin from UV radiation, and is therefore crucial for our existence.
+Melanin also produces vitamin D, which is important for calcium absorption and healthy bones.
+People with light skin have less melanin, and therefore burn more easily.

 How does the sun affect our skin?

-Unfortunately there is no such thing as a safe tan.
+Unfortunately, there is no such thing as a safe tan.
 UV radiation always causes an inflammatory reaction – a sunburn.
-Weather the UV light burns or tans you, it always damages skin cells in ways that accelerate skin-ageing by damaging collagen fibers and destroying vitamin A. Exposure to the sun also increase the risks of developing skin cancer.
+Whether UV light burns or tans you it always damages skin cells in ways that accelerate skin-ageing by damaging collagen fibres and destroying vitamin A. Exposure to the sun also increases the risks of developing skin cancer.

-From an aesthetic point of view sun damage such as hyperpigmentation, sun keratosis, dry skin, and fine lines and wrinkles are the most common results of exposing the skin to UV light.
+From an aesthetic point of view sun damage such as hyperpigmentation, sun keratosis, dry skin, and fine lines and wrinkles are the most common results of exposing skin to UV light.
 Most affected areas are the forehead, décolletage and hands.
-There are however some skin conditions, such as psoriasis, that benefit from controlled and short term exposure to sunlight, but here it is paramount to consult your dermatologist.
+There are however some skin conditions, such as psoriasis, that benefit from controlled and short-term exposure to sunlight, but here it’s paramount to consult your dermatologist.

 How do you best protect your skin when outside?

-Avoid direct sunlight between 10 am and 4 pm, by staying in the shade.
-Wear sunscreen!
+Avoid direct sunlight and stay in the shade as much as possible.
+Wear sunscreen and remember to apply and reapply liberally!
 Wear clothing and a hat to protect your skin from direct UV rays.
 This is especially important for infants and small children.
 Wear sunglasses.
-Keep in mind that some medications and topical skincare products can make your skin sensitive to the sun - consult your skin-therapist or dermatologist about these and about treatments that are suitable for skin that is exposed to sunrays.
+Keep in mind that some medications and topical skincare products can make your skin more sensitive to the sun - consult your skintherapist or dermatologist about possible sensitisation and about treatments that are suitable for skin which is exposed to sunlight.

-There is abundant discussion about the risks of using sunscreens.
-It is good to remember no sunscreen is perfect and even if there was one, the chances of it being applied consistently and correctly are low; correct application is key for sunscreen to work.
+There’s a lot of discussion about the risks of using sunscreen.
+It’s good to remember no sunscreen is perfect and even if there was one, the chances of it being applied consistently and correctly are low; correct application is key for any sunscreen to work.
+It’s recommended that especially when out in the sun SPF products should be re-applied every two hours to maintain protection.
 Furthermore, research indicates that one additional reason people do burn while using sunscreen is much too long sun exposure.
-When reducing sun exposure is not an option for you, the best way of finding out which kind of protection is the best for your skin and your needs, is simply trying out different options, and checking for any reactions.
+Sunscreens are not capable of protecting skin for hours and hours.
+When reducing sun exposure is not an option for you, the best way of finding out which kind of protection is the best for your skin and your needs is simply trying out different options and checking for any reactions.

 At present there is not enough research data to provide a definitive answer to whether it is safer to use physical sun filters compared to chemical ones or vice versa.
-There is controversy surrounding nano-sized physical filters; nano-particle physical filters improve the feel of physical sunscreens and are more translucent, but research has shown that they are harmful to aquatic life and they might be hazardous to humans if inhaled.
-Nano titanium dioxide is currently being studies as a possible lung carcinogen.
+There is controversy though surrounding nano-sized physical filters; nano-particle physical filters improve the feel of physical sunscreens and are more translucent, but research has shown that they might be hazardous to humans if inhaled.
+Nano titanium dioxide is currently being studied as a possible lung carcinogen.

-If you do burn, what is the best way to heal the skin?
+If you do burn, what is the best way to treat skin?